 After a brief introduction to life at Billingsgate your day begins with a escorted market visit where you will learn how to identify quality and the many species of seafood on sale.
 The particular focus on this day is on crustacean and molluscs.
 Breakfast is served in the school kitchen when there is an opportunity to ask further questions.
 The first part of the course begins with a hands-on preparation session.
 You will prepare your own cooked crab, lobster and langoustine.
 During a coffee break the making of shellfish stock is demonstrated along with how to cook whelks and winkles.
 The second hands-on session covers bivalve preparation including mussels, various clams (including razors, if available), scallops and oyster shucking.
 Cephalopod preparation is also covered as you work with squid.
 Cuttlefish and octopus preparation is demonstrated.
 You return to the kitchen to prepare lunch of Saffron and Seafood Stew or a Mussel and Clam Bourride.
 We give you lots of ideas on how to cook your shellfish and there are plenty of recipes to taste with a glass of wine during lunch.
 The rest of the shellfish that you have prepared is then ready to take home in your.
 This day is designed to cover as many aspects of shellfish preparation and cooking and to inspire you to cook seafood in a variety of ways.
 The day is focused more on preparation with recipes discussed and cooked.

 This course is ideal for those who want to learn all the basics of shellfish preparation.
 Beginners and experienced cooks are all welcome on this day as there is much to learn.

-All the shellfish that you have prepared during the course of the day and a complimentary cool bag.
+All the shellfish that you have prepared during the course of the day.
 Recipes prepared during the day will be emailed directly to you after the course.

 Can I buy fish?